MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 ready to receive data.

-We could alternatively allow the client to signal back to strip\_crc an indication of "don't send more data just now", aka "back-pressure".
+We could alternatively allow the client to signal back to strip\_crc an indication of "don't send more data just now", a.k.a. "back-pressure".
 However, then suddenly the possibility of buffer overflow becomes very real, and this would therefore add complexity to this module.
 So to follow the principle of small and simple modules, I've chosen to exlude the complexity of "back-pressure" from this module, and instead deny the client the possibility of applying back-pressure.

-## byte2wide

-Once we have a valid frame, stripped of the CRC, we want some way to do further processing.
-I've found that it is cumbersome having a one-byte-at-a-time interface, so I've added the byte2wide block.
-The purpose of this block is to extract a fixed-size header and output this header as a single wide vector.
-The remaining data is forwarded one-byte-at-a-time.

-The idea is to extract (remove), say, the MAC, IP, and UDP headers simultaneously, to allow easy examination of the headers to determine the further course of action.
-The remaining payload can then perhaps be subjected to another iteration of byte2wide, if needed.

 ## Simulation

 The testbench is changed to now instantiate the Ethernet module.
-We use the modules wide2byte and eth\_tx to generat the data stream received from the Ethernet PHY.
+We use the modules wide2byte and eth\_tx to generate the data stream received from the Ethernet PHY.
 Since we still don't have any transmit path implemented, I've chosen to sample the received frame header and present them on the debug output signal.